 A well-known fact about alcohol consumption is that the consumer of alcohol builds a tolerance to the substance.
 Meaning that they forever need to consume more and more of it within the same period of time as the first time they drank alcohol, in order to experience the same effect as then.

-When an alcohol dependent person abruptly quits drinking, they will begin to experience alcohol withdrawal symptoms as soon as the effect of their last intake of alcohol begins to wear off.
+When an alcohol dependent person abruptly quits drinking, they will begin to experience alcohol withdrawal symptoms as soon as the effect of their last intake of alcohol starts to wear off.

-The impact on society alone is already a large negative on, among others the economy.
-Helping people to manage alcohol consumption and overcome alcohol abuse is imperative.
+The impact on society alone is already a largely negative one, as well as other negative effects on the economy.
+Therefore, helping people to manage alcohol consumption and overcome alcohol abuse is imperative.

 CBD for Alcoholism: Recent Studies

 A study was done in February 2014 to measure CB1 receptors.
 These are Cannabinoid receptors found mainly in the brain and spine.
 The study determined that Cannabinoid signals vary in the brains of people who did not use alcohol at all, people who used alcohol in a responsible manner and people who were dependent on alcohol.

 It was determined that in social drinkers not dependent on alcohol there was a significant increase in CB1 receptor activity directly after ethanol (alcohol) was injected into the bloodstream.
 While a significant decrease of CB1 receptor activity was detected even after 1 month of withdrawal from alcohol use.

 Activity was particularly decreased in the vicinity of the cerebellum, which is the part of the brain responsible for co-ordination of movements.
 It also co-ordinates finer movements, maintaining posture and balance and areas responsible for planning.
 After even longer periods of being without alcohol, CB1 receptor activity was drastically decreased in the ventral striatum, an area where damage can cause epileptic seizures.

 - How CBD affects the Brain – The Neurological Effects Of Cannabidiol